apache/cassandra/doc/source/cql/types.rst

     INSERT INTO durations (event, duration) VALUES ('ev1', (3, 'hours'));

-Unlike other "composed" types (collections and UDT), a tuple is always :ref:`frozen <frozen>` (without the need of the `frozen` keyword) and it is not possible to update only some elements of a tuple (without updating the whole tuple).
+Unlike other "composed" types (collections and UDT), a tuple is always :ref:`frozen <frozen>` (without the need of the `frozen` keyword).
+It is not possible to update only some elements of a tuple (without updating the whole tuple).
-Also, a tuple literal should always have the same number of value than declared in the type it is a tuple of (some of those values can be null but they need to be explicitly declared as so).
+A tuple literal must have the same number of items as its declaring type (some of those values can be null but they must be explicitly declared).

 .. _udts: